minhthanh-206LHP/CanvasPaint/README.md

 # CanvasPaint
- Paint-like app on canvas for project
+Paint-like app on canvas for project.
 Its kinda scuffed xD